About the Calculator

 - Sight Units: The units that your scope's adjustments are in - Minute of Angle (MOA), Inches Per Hundred Yards (IPHY), or Milliradians (mil).
 This doesn't change the trajectory, it just formats the output in the most convenient units.

-- Temperature: The temperature in degrees Fahrenheit.
+- Temperature: The temperature of the air in degrees Fahrenheit.

 - Relative Humidity: The relative humidity in precent.